 As you have just seen, protein intake is best set based on lean body mass, there are minimum recommendations for fat intake, and carbohydrate just makes up the calorie balance.
 What this means is that the ratio of the macronutrients that make up your diet will change as you progress – there will be more carbohydrate when we are bulking, and less when we are cutting.
 If you target specific macro ratios you’ll end up with a diet that is suboptimal for you.

 Do these macros look right?

 It’s not possible for me to look at a set of calculated macros and say whether they are correct or not.
-It’s going to vary variety, hence the guidelines above.
+It’s going to vary greatly from person to person.

 Now, one important thing to note it that the initial calculations we make are an estimation – a starting point and nothing more.
 Everyone’s actual energy expenditure will vary somewhere between plus or minus ~20% of that due genetic differences, the current state of metabolic adaptations, and NEAT variance.
 (More on this here).

 We can’t calculate for these things, so a better question is, “How are these macros working for you?”

 If you’re not tracking, you don’t know, so get started and make sure you don’t miss any points.
 From there you can fine tune things based on how you progress.
 Make sure you read my guide to tracking your progress.